Nats’ Will Harris works through ‘lingering’ issues, months after surgery

 When asked whether he could specify what he was dealing with, Harris said, “I’d rather not talk about it.”

-“I think any time you’re hurt for that long a period of time, you can try to maybe change things because you haven’t had success in the near past,” he said.
+“I think anytime you’re hurt for that long a period of time, you can try to maybe change things because you haven’t had success in the near past,” he said.
 “But it’s been fine.
 I haven’t been trying to reinvent the wheel or anything.”

 Harris signed a three-year, $24 million deal with the Nationals in 2020 but has been plagued by injuries ever since.
 He pitched in 20 games in the pandemic-shortened 2020 season but missed two weeks with a strained right groin.

-Last year, he noticed his hand was swollen and puffy during a spring training start in March.
-The swelling continued in the ensuing start, so the Nationals sent him to see a doctor, who thought he had a blood clot in his arm; a second opinion revealed thoracic outlet syndrome was a possibility.
+Last year, he noticed his hand was swollen and puffy during a spring training appearance in March.
+The swelling continued in the ensuing appearance, so the Nationals sent him to see a doctor, who thought he had a blood clot in his arm; a second opinion revealed thoracic outlet syndrome was a possibility.

 Harris began the season on the injured list with right hand inflammation before returning to pitch in eight games.
 He gave up six runs before opting to have surgery.
 In his two years with the Nationals, he has a 4.56 ERA in 23⅔ innings.